PeterCamilleri/format_engine/README.md

 format string can be seen in the above sample as the first string in the Variable

-Sets work by looking into the input string with their regular expression.
-Sets are only ever used when parsing, never for formatting.
-Sets are executed by first looking up their long name, listed first, and then if the long name is not found, their short name, listed second is tried.
+Sets and Regex work by looking into the input string with their regular expression.
+Both are only ever used when parsing, never for formatting.
+They are executed by first looking up their long name, listed first, and then if the long name is not found, their short name, listed second is tried.

 **Note:** If a format specification does not correspond to an entry in the library, an exception occurs.
 For example